First, we need to look at how happiness evolved.

-Consider this set of pygmy twins: one is raised to hunt spiders, snakes and crocodiles; the other is raised to avoid them.
+Consider pygmy twins: one is raised to hunt spiders, snakes and crocodiles; the other is raised to avoid them.
 Which twin do you think will grow up competent and confident, and as a result, happier?
-Which twin will grow up anxious and unhappy?
+Which twin do you think will grow up anxious and unhappy?

 If you feel you can handle those things, you are not going to fear them, are you?
 In her book, Feel the Fear and Do it Anyway, Susan Jeffers points out that we only fear what we think we can’t handle.
 The trick, then, to reducing our fear of things that scare us is not to avoid the things, but to learn how to handle them. ‘

 “Peace is not only in a place where there is no noise, trouble or hard work.
 Peace is in the midst of things as they are, when there is calm in your heart.
 That is the real meaning of peace.”
 (Author unknown)

 This book is not about helping you deal with anxiety; it’s about helping you to not become anxious in the first place.
 It’s about reducing our capacity to become anxious, and satisfying that ongoing innate need to feel that whatever happens in life we can handle it.
 That’s resilience.

 Our reward?
 Core happiness.

 Let us not confuse resilience with stoicism or toughness.